Clubs

 Why Join a Club?

-Learning how to interact with other people from different backgrounds can be huge benefit as you move into the working world.
+Learning how to interact with other people from different backgrounds can be a huge benefit as you move into the working world.
 This is also an opportunity to polish your social skills.

 If you join a student club focused on professional development, you will increase your exposure to others in your field of study.